richdynamix/capistrano-ghostinspector/README.md

 #### Run Default Tests

-Since version `0.4.0`you can now set your default tests/suites to run in each stage. e.g. you might want to run a certain test suite in `production` only but have other tests running in `staging`.
-You can now set this in your `stage.rb` file using two new flags.
+You can set your default tests/suites to run in each stage. e.g. you might want to run a certain test suite in `production` only but have other tests running in `staging`.
+You can now set this in your `stage.rb` file using the two flags.

 i.e `production.rb` might look like this -
 ```ruby